mbbsemu/MBBSEmu/documents/development-tips.md

 ## Quick start

-These environment and build steps were tested on a Windows 11 PC and macOS Catalina laptop.
-Updated 2021-12-28.
+These environment and build steps were tested on a Windows 11 PC and macOS Ventura laptop.
+Updated 2023-01-28.

 We expect the overall process to remain the same; however some steps may shift slightly over time.
 We'll keep this updated to the best of our ability.

 ### Prerequisites

-* .NET Core SDK 6
+* .NET Core SDK
-  * 6.0.101 at the time of this writing
+  * 7.0.102 at the time of this writing
   * x64 was used; not sure about other versions
   * Ubuntu Linux 21.10
     * Following [Microsoft's installation instructions](https://docs.microsoft.com/en-us/dotnet/core/install/linux-ubuntu#2110-)